frabjous/knap/README.md

 from the command line in neovim before invoking knap on a TeX file to use the `textodvi` routine to produce `.dvi` files instead of the default `textopdf` routine.

-## Settings for SyncTeX or other "Jumps"
+## Settings for SyncTeX or other “Jumps”

-If the kind of processing tools and viewer software you're using allow for it, you can create a command that will instruct the viewer to move to the part of the output corresponding to the current location in the source file, or in reverse, to instruct neovim to move to the part of the source corresponding to a portion of the output.
+If the kind of processing tools and viewer software you’re using allow for it, you can create a command that will instruct the viewer to move to the part of the output corresponding to the current location in the source file, or in reverse, to instruct neovim to move to the part of the source corresponding to a portion of the output.
 This is possible, for example, with SyncTeX for LaTeX files.

-For "forward" (source → output) jumps, you need to define a setting `[routine]forwardjump`; this may use the same variables as the other settings for the routines, and is where `%line%` and `%column%` are most likely to be relevant.
+For “forward” (source → output) jumps, you need to define a setting `[routine]forwardjump`; this may use the same variables as the other settings for the routines, and is where `%line%` and `%column%` are most likely to be relevant.
 See the default setting for `"textopdfforwardjump"` as an example below.

-For "reverse" or "inverse" (output → source) jumps, you would in most cases configure the viewer to invoke a headless instance of neovim which will send an appropriate signal to the active instance via RPC and then immediately quit.
+For “reverse” or “inverse” (output → source) jumps, you would in most cases configure the viewer to invoke a headless instance of neovim which will send an appropriate signal to the active instance via RPC and then immediately quit.

 The `knaphelper.lua` file, when required by a lua command executed by a headless instance of neovim, exposes a function to help with this.
 The function takes the form `relayjump(servername, filename, line, column)`, which will instruct the neovim instance at `servername` to move its cursor to the specified line and column if `filename` is the file being edited (and just echoes a message otherwise).
 The viewer or some intermediary must be capable of determining the filename, line and column using SyncTeX or something similar.
 You could call this function with a headless instance of neovim like this: